Many of the prophets in the Old Testament had a tough time proclaiming the message of God.

 A person is either a Christian or they are rebellious.
 Which one are you?

-Check out this related post called An Important Warning About A Rebellious Heart Against God.
+- An Important Warning About A Rebellious Heart Against God.

 Lord, you have given us the message of life.
 Forgive us for the times we become rebellious towards you.
 Because of your Word, we have no excuse to not enjoy life and life more abundantly.